Trusted Vasectomy Care - Brisbane

 No, you are not put under for a vasectomy.
 At MSI Brisbane you have the choice of using a local anaesthetic or IV sedation, but having the procedure under general anaesthetic is not an option.

 Although a vasectomy should be considered irreversible when you’re deciding whether it’s right for you, an operation to reconnect the tubes (known as the vas deferens) is possible if you want to attempt to recover your fertility.
-However, vasectomy reversals are very expensive, not normally covered by health insurance and don’t have a 100% success rate.
+Although considered permanent, vasectomy reversals in Brisbane are possible but expensive and not always successful.
+They are typically not covered by health insurance.

 After a vasectomy, even though they’ve been disconnected, you may still have viable sperm in your vas deferens.
 It can take up to 3 months to clear the remaining sperm.
 You should keep using contraception until a semen test shows a zero sperm count.